rsksmart/rif-relay-contracts/Readme.md

 ## Rif Relay Contracts

-This project is part of the rif relay ecosystem, it contains all the contracts that the rif relay system use.
+This project is part of the rif relay ecosystem, it contains all the contracts that the rif relay system uses.

 ### Pre-Requisites